How to Elope in the Hoh Rainforest

 For elopements, it’s standard to begin with booking your photographer.
 You really want to prioritize connecting with someone who you will enjoy inviting into this special moment.
 Often, I’m the only other person present for an elopement, and it’s very important to me that each couple I work with feels supported to be fully themselves.

-2) choose a Date
+2) Choose a date

 Book that top priority—venue, vendor, or other scheduling consideration.
 Choose a date and get it set!
 Once you’ve booking your top priority for a date, it’s time to start planning.
 You’ll be able to reach out to other vendors to check their availability, begin sending out save-the-date’s to any guests, and finalize so many other choices.
 It’s at this stage that you begin to find plans falling into place.